timfee/cep-idp/WORKFLOW_README.md

 # CEP Identity Federation – Workflow Architecture & Configuration

-This document is the **single reference** for how the _modular_ workflow layer operates after the 2025-05 refactor.
-If you maintained the original `workflow.json`-only version, read on – every moving part is still here, but the implementation has been split into focused, type-safe modules so that tests and editors can help you avoid obvious mistakes.
+This document describes the **modular workflow layer** that powers CEP Identity Federation.
+The configuration is code-driven and fully type-checked so your editor and CI pipeline catch mistakes early.

 ## 0. TL;DR for the Impatient

-*   _Everything is code._  There is no longer a monolithic JSON file.
-The runtime model is produced from strongly-typed **configs** under `app/lib/workflow/`.
+* _Everything is code._  Instead of a monolithic JSON file, the runtime model is produced from strongly-typed **configs** under `app/lib/workflow/`.
 * **connections.ts** – registry of remote API hosts and how to sign requests.
 * **endpoints/** – route templates grouped by provider (Admin SDK, Cloud- Identity, Graph…).
 Each file exports a typed `EndpointBuilder` that enforces params.
 * **constants.ts** – One place for shared literals (URLs, template IDs, time units, etc.).
 No more string drift.
 * **steps/** – Each workflow step lives in its own file; the directory is loaded dynamically so you can ship features incrementally.
 * The public UI is built by reading the compiled `Workflow` object – no need to manually synchronise JSON and React.

 ---